-CAPS Coolgardie is a Christ centred learning community committed to fostering spiritual growth and advancing the scholastic and athletic gifts of each unique student for entry into tertiary institutions and the communities they will build.
+CAPS Coolgardie is a Christ - centred learning community committed to fostering spiritual growth and advancing the scholastic and athletic gifts of each unique student for entry into tertiary institutions and the communities they will help build.

 CAPS Coolgardie is situated 500km east Perth and 38km west of Kalgoorlie.
 The school was located in the old St Anthony’s convent (established in 1902) and is now adjacent to the convent which was also used as the hostel until the new one was built in May 2005.

 CAPS was born out of the frustration of many local Aboriginal people who felt that the existing systems of schooling where not adequate to meet the needs of their children.
 They further added that the standard of schooling that was being provided to Aboriginal students was very poor and that the teachers did not have confidence in the capacity of Aboriginal students to achieve high outcomes.

 Many of the parents had been raised on Mount Margaret Mission and had achieved very high standards of education and so now held senior positions in business and government.
 They were frustrated therefore when they saw their children leaving school early and being unable to perform basic numeracy and literacy tasks.

 In April 1980, a group of Aboriginal people formed a committee to investigate the possibility of forming an independent Aboriginal school that would emphasise high academic standards within a Christian context.
 They wanted to replicate the strengths of the Mount Margaret mission of the 1930s to 1960s.